Four Weeks Old

 Everyone is well and oh so gorgeous!
 They are now pottering around, although still a little wobbly and face plants are quite common.
 They look far more like little doggies now instead of scrunched up baby bundles and they are becoming more aware of their surroundings and new things.

-The puppies have a lot happening this week -
+The puppies have a lot happening over the next week -

 We will introduce them to a litter tray and will be teaching them how to use it.
 Hopefully in a few weeks time the puppies will have mastered this and will be doing their wees and poos in the tray.

-The puppies are going to the vets for a heath check and Parvovirus vaccination on Tuesday next week.
+The puppies are going to the vets for a heath check on Friday - normally we vaccinate the puppies with Parvo, however I have decided not to proceed with it for the moment as they are small in size.
+The dose of the vaccination isn't governed by the weight of the dog - a tiny puppy would be given the same amount as a large adult dog, so we will wait a bit and proceed with the vaccination sometime after Christmas.
 The puppies will then be seen again by our vet when they are 10 weeks old for a final health check and their Distemper, Hepatitis and Parvovirus vaccination.

-Keeping the puppies with us for much longer means that we don’t need to encourage the mummies to stop feeding them their milk - so Myrtle is able to freely come and go to feed them when she pleases.
-Some of our dogs have chosen to stop feeding their pups at 5 weeks old, while others (like Elodie with her current litter) have carried on until their puppies are 10 - 11 weeks old!
+Keeping the puppies with us for much longer means that we don’t need to encourage the mummies to stop feeding them their milk - so Autumn is able to freely come and go to feed them when she pleases.
+Some of our dogs have chosen to stop feeding their pups at 5 weeks old, while others (like Elodie with her most recent litter) have carried on until her puppies were 10 - 11 weeks old!

 Please click on any image / video to enlarge it.